 Cross promote ALL your social media channels on each other.
 Once a week tell your Facebook fans to follow you on twitter and vice versa.
 Doing this regularly will keep your follower count growing.

 Grab copy from your company website like the mission statement, values or other culture related info and post those missives.
 Break them into little chunks of information to tweet about weekly.
 Sell the mission of the company, not just the perks of the job.

 All the above should be shared in all the possible channels: email, social media, your career site and other places online where your jobs are present.
 Employers should focus on creating a “newsroom for candidates.”
 It’s a good idea to create a content marketing schedule to help you organize all this information.
 Social media tools like Buffer or Meet Edgar can help with some of that.

+In addition to content you should also engage with candidates.
+Answer their questions from your Facebook page, reply to their tweet or give them a shout out when they make a good point on Linkedin.
+Don’t be passive, be proactive.
 You can also use existing employees to amplify your message.
 Ask for volunteers among your workforce (especially those who are social media power users) to help re-share and retweet what you do on online.
 It will only help extend your brand and drive more applicants back to your jobs.